JeremyGruszka/lab6/README.md

 This was probably the most frustrating part of the lab for me.
 I sat for hours trying to figure out how to get the wheels to stop and I couldn't do it.
 I then realized I was writing P2DIR instead of P2OUT.
 Classic Jeremy, giving myself hours of work for 1 messed up word.
 To get the time I wanted pauses to be, I simply did trial and error until I liked what I got.
 I used this method for the length of time the robot was moving in the other methods as well.

 Conclusion:  I got required functionality working but did not have time to get A functionality working.
+I showed my required functionality to Dr. Coulston in class on lesson 35.
 I had fun wiring the robot up, I guess that means I have officially obtained nerd status.

 Documentation: None